 Merge supports folder hierarchy comparison and synchronization, enabling you to compare and merge entire directory trees.
 This is ideal for detecting changes in different versions of source code or web pages.
-You can even use the efficient byte-by-byte comparison option to verify the contents of recordable CDs or USB thumbsticks.
+You can even use the efficient byte-by-byte comparison option to verify the contents of USB thumb drives or recordable CDs.

-If you haven’t already, spending a few moments browsing the Instant Overview of Folder Comparison and Synchronization will help you quickly become familiar with Merge folder comparisons.
-It might also be helpful to review the The Ribbon and the Toolbar: Making the Most of the Merge User Interface on Different Versions of Windows topic.
+Spending a few moments browsing the Instant Overview of Folder Comparison and Synchronization will help you quickly become familiar with Merge folder comparisons.
+It may also be helpful to review the Making the Most of the Ribbon (Merge 2020 and later) topic.

 Starting a comparison

-The layout of the folder comparison window is very similar to that of the file comparison window.
+The layout of the folder comparison window is very similar to that of the text comparison window.

 Specifying the folders to compare

-When you have chosen the two folders to compare, click the Start or recompare button in the ribbon or toolbar, or press the Enter key while one of the folder name entry fields has focus.
+When you have chosen the two folders to compare, click the Start or recompare button in the ribbon, or press the Enter key while one of the folder name entry fields has focus.

 You do not need to wait for the folder comparison to complete before viewing or using the results of the comparison.